slamora/brackets-wiki/File-System-Implementations.md

 * `@param {string} path`
 * `@param {number=} mode`
 * `@param {function(?string, FileSystemStats=)=} callback`
 * Create a directory at the given path, and optionally call back asynchronously with either an error or a stats object for the newly created directory.
-The mode parameter is optional; if unspecified, the mode of the created directory is implementation dependent.
+The octal mode parameter is optional; if unspecified, the mode of the created directory is implementation dependent.

 ### `rename(oldPath, newPath, callback)`
 * `@param {string} oldPath`